Study the efficacy of fosravuconazole as a potential new, safe, and affordable treatment for patients with eumycetoma

 current phase of drug development

-Treating eumycetoma is a challenge.
-Currently, the antifungals ketoconazole and itraconazole are the only therapies available but these are expensive, ineffective, and have serious side effects.
-Patients often have to undergo amputation, and often more than once, sometimes resulting in death.
-Safe, effective antifungal agents that are appropriate for use in rural settings are urgently needed.
+Treating eumycetoma (fungal mycetoma) is a challenge.
+The antifungals ketoconazole and itraconazole are currently the only therapies available, but they are expensive, not very effective, and have serious side effects.
+People with eumycetoma must often undergo multiple amputations, which sometimes result in death.
+Safe, effective antifungal treatments for eumycetoma that are appropriate for use in rural settings are urgently needed.

-Fosravuconazole, an orally bioavailable azole developed for onychomycosis by Eisai Ltd (Japan) that is also under development by DNDi for Chagas disease, could be an effective and affordable treatment for eumycetoma.
+Fosravuconazole, an orally bioavailable azole developed for onychomycosis by Eisai Ltd (Japan), could be an effective and affordable treatment for eumycetoma.
 Its pharmacokinetic properties are favourable, and its toxicity is low.
-Fosravuconazole, a prodrug, is rapidly converted to ravuconazole, which has been shown to have potent in vitro activity against one of the causative agents of eumycetoma, Madurella mycetomatis.
+Fosravuconazole, a prodrug, is rapidly converted to ravuconazole, which has been shown to have potent in vitro activity against one of the causative agents of eumycetoma, M. mycetomatis.